jestjs/jest/website/versioned_docs/version-24.8/TutorialReact.md

 #### react-testing-library

-You have to run `yarn add --dev react-testing-library` to use react-testing-library.
+You have to run `yarn add --dev @testing-library/react` to use react-testing-library.

 Let's implement a simple checkbox which swaps between two labels: